Skip to Content

 The Anhinga Trail: Your ‘must do’ in Everglades National Park

-Four miles after entering the park you come to the one “must do” of the Everglades visitthe Anhinga Trail at Royal Palm.
-This is the best and most reliable place to see alligators and Everglades wading birds surprisingly close within the Everglades.
-(Note: Winter is the time to see a profusion of wildlife.)
+Four miles after entering the park you come to the one “must do” of the Everglades visit — the Anhinga Trail at Royal Palm.
+This is most reliable place to see alligators and Everglades wading birds surprisingly close within the Everglades.
+(Note: Mid-winter to spring is the best time to see a profusion of wildlife.)

-Before it became a national park in 1947, this was Royal Palm State Park and it was this remarkable site teeming with wildlife that grabbed the attention of many who supported preservation.
+Before it became a national park in 1947, this was Royal Palm State Park and it was this remarkable site teeming with wildlife that grabbed the attention of the women (and it WAS women) who led the way to Everglades preservation.

 Some may think this trail is a little too Disney-like, because it requires so little effort and the animals seem almost tame.
 You will see families, strollers and wheelchairs, photographers with huge long lenses and you’ll hear more people speaking other languages than English.